 The net income calculated with the Schedule C is transferred to a 1040 federal tax return form.
 A lot of self-employed contractors choose to report more expenses than they had, and this can cause some problems.
 When doing business with an independent contractor, lenders look at how much net income the contractor reported on their tax return.

 A credit lender will also use the net income figure to decide an applicant’s debt-to-income ratio and what type of car the person qualifies for.
 If you are self-employed, your tax returns for the past two years must verify your monthly income at a minimum of $1,500.
 If m not, you may need a cosigner.
 Make sure you can cover the car payment each month before asking a cosigner to help you secure a loan.

 Problems with Income

-Once these expenses are added to the equation, the applicant ends up having a debt ratio that is too high, so the lender denies the application.
-Independent contractors need to make sure that they’re reporting the correct amount of net income, and they must do this every year.
+Once these costs are added to the equation, the applicant ends up having a debt ratio that is too high, so the lender denies the application then a co-signer for the car loan may be required.